Rocket v0.2: Managed State & More

 Undoubtedly, the star feature of this release is managed state.
 Managed state allows you to pass state to Rocket prior to launching your application and later retrieve that state from any request handler by simply including the state's type in the function signature.
 It works in two easy steps:

-1. Call manage on the Rocket instance corresponding to your application with the initial value of the state.
+instance corresponding to your application with the initial value of the state. - Add a

-2. Add a State<T> type to any request handler, where T is the type of the value passed into manage.
+is the type of the value passed intomanage

 As a simple example, consider the following "hit counter" example application: